pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

 Common benchmark datasets
 -------------------------

-PyTorch Geometric contains a large number of common benchmark datasets, e.g. all Planetoid datasets (Cora, Citeseer, Pubmed), all graph classification datasets from `http://graphkernels.cs.tu-dortmund.de/ <http://graphkernels.cs.tu-dortmund.de/>`_, the QM9 dataset, and a handful of 3D mesh/point cloud datasets (FAUST, ModelNet10/40, ShapeNet).
+PyTorch Geometric contains a large number of common benchmark datasets, *e.g.* all Planetoid datasets (Cora, Citeseer, Pubmed), all graph classification datasets from `http://graphkernels.cs.tu-dortmund.de/ <http://graphkernels.cs.tu-dortmund.de/>`_, the QM7 and QM9 dataset, and a handful of 3D mesh/point cloud datasets like FAUST, ModelNet10/40 and ShapeNet.

 Initializing a dataset is straightforward.
-The dataset will be automatically downloaded and process the graphs to the previously decribed ``Data`` format.
+An initalization of adataset will automatically download its raw files and process them to the previously decribed ``Data`` format.
-E.g., to load the ENZYMES dataset (consisting of 600 graphs within 6 classes), type:
+*E.g.*, to load the ENZYMES dataset (consisting of 600 graphs within 6 classes), type:

 .. code-block:: python